Vatican City: Early history

-The Vatican Obelisk was originally taken by Caligula from Heliopolis in Egypt to decorate the spina of his circus and is thus its last visible remnant.
-This area became the site of martyrdom of many Christians after the Great Fire of Rome in AD 64.
-Ancient tradition holds that it was in this circus that Saint Peter was crucified upside-down.
+The Vatican obelisk in St Peter's Square is the last visible remnant from the Circus of Nero.
+It was brought from Heliopolis in Roman Egypt by the emperor Caligula.
+The obelisk originally stood at the centre of the spina (median) of the Roman circus.
+The circus became the site of martyrdom for many Christians after the Great Fire of Rome in AD 64.
+Tradition states that it was in this circus that Saint Peter was crucified upside-down.
+In 1586, the obelisk was moved to its current position by Pope Sixtus V, using a method devised by the Italian architect Domenico Fontana.

 Opposite the circus was a cemetery separated by the Via Cornelia.
-Funeral monuments and mausoleums, and small tombs, as well as altars to pagan gods of all kinds of polytheistic religions, were constructed lasting until before the construction of the Constantinian Basilica of St. Peter in the first half of the 4th century.
+Funeral monuments, mausoleums, small tombs, and altars to pagan gods of all kinds of polytheistic religions, were constructed before the construction of the Constantinian Basilica of St. Peter in the first half of the 4th century.
 A shrine dedicated to the Phrygian goddess Cybele and her consort Attis remained active long after the ancient Basilica of St. Peter was built nearby.

-Remains of this ancient necropolis were brought to light sporadically during renovations by various popes throughout the centuries, increasing in frequency during the Renaissance until it was systematically excavated by orders of Pope Pius XII from 1939 to 1941.
+Remains of this ancient necropolis were discovered during renovations by popes throughout the centuries, increasing in frequency during the Renaissance until it was systematically excavated from 1939 to 1941 on the order of Pope Pius XII.

 The Constantinian basilica was built in 326 over what was believed to be the tomb of Saint Peter, buried in that cemetery.

-From then on, the area became more populated in connection with activity at the basilica.
+From then on, the land mass became more populated in connection with activity at the basilica.
 A palace was constructed nearby as early as the 5th century during the pontificate of Pope Symmachus (reigned 498–514).

 Papal States

 Popes gradually came to have a secular role as governors of regions near Rome.
 They ruled the Papal States, which covered a large portion of the Italian peninsula, for more than a thousand years until the mid-19th century, when all the territory belonging to the papacy was seized by the newly created Kingdom of Italy.

 For most of this time, the popes did not live at the Vatican.
 The Lateran Palace, on the opposite side of Rome, was their habitual residence for about a thousand years.
-From 1309 to 1377, they lived at Avignon in France.
+From 1309 to 1377, they lived in Avignon in France.
 On their return to Rome, they chose to live at the Vatican.
-They moved to the Quirinal Palace in 1583, after work on it was completed under Pope Paul V (1605–1621), but on the capture of Rome in 1870 retired to the Vatican, and what had been their residence became that of the King of Italy.
+They moved to the Quirinal Palace in 1583, after work on it was completed under Pope Paul V (1605–1621).
+In 1870, after the capture of Rome, popes have lived in the Vatican.
+Their prior residence at the Quirinal Palace was taken over by the King of Italy.